Shanghai Ghetto: The Jakob Berglas Plan (1939)

-In the same year, Jakob Berglas, a German Jewish businessman also proposed his plan to the Chinese government.
-The plan included a proposal to ensure 100,000 Jewish refugees emigrated to China, and each person would pay £50, to build up a Jewish social community.
-Thus an amount of £5,000,000 would be sent to China, which could be used to support the country's war efforts.
-However, under the fear that a massive wave of migration may draw attention and attacks from Germany, the Chinese government finally decided to modify the plan, only accepting Jewish refugees without citizenship allowed as migrants to live in China.
-Otherwise, they were only considered foreigners.
+Jakob Berglas, a German Jewish businessman, proposed China's acceptance of 100,000 Jewish refugees, each of whom would pay £50, with the resultant £5,000,000 going to support China's war efforts.
+Fearing, however, that a massive wave of migration might draw attention and attack from Germany, the Chinese government decided to accept Jews only as refugees without citizenship, allowing them to live in China as foreign migrants but not as German citizens.

 Background

 Jews in 1930s Germany

 At the end of the 1920s, most German Jews were loyal to Germany, assimilated and relatively prosperous.
 They served in the German army and contributed to every field of German science, business and culture.
 After the Nazis were elected to power in 1933, state-sponsored antisemitic persecution such as the Nuremberg Laws (1935) and the Kristallnacht (1938) drove masses of German Jews to seek asylum abroad, with over 304,500 German Jews choosing to emigrate from 1933 to 1939.
 Chaim Weizmann wrote in 1936, "The world seemed to be divided into two parts—those places where the Jews could not live and those where they could not enter."

 During the 1930s, there was a growing military conflict between Japan and China.
 However, in the Shanghai International Settlement, there existed demilitarized areas which provided safe havens where tens of thousands of European Jewish refugees could escape from the growing horrors of the holocaust and also a place where a half million Chinese civilians could find safety.

 The Evian Conference demonstrated that by the end of the 1930s, it was almost impossible to find a destination open for Jewish immigration, with only the Dominican Republic being open.